charithananayakkara7/cypress-ui-api-framework/README.md

 ---Installation guideline---

-Install the dependencies and devDependencies and start the server.
+First Install the dependencies and dev dependencies and later start the server.

+Steps to follow

 1) cd cypress-ui-api-framework